 The team should identify the interfering problem behavior that is serving some type of communicative function and is being reinforced somehow throughout the day.

-Conduct informal and formal assessments through a FBA to determine the function of the Learner’s problem behavior before using the Break Card Strategy to ensure that the intervention matches the function of the behavior.
-Ensure that there is a member on the team who has knowledge and experience in understanding behavior and implementing behavioral intervention plans and procedures when conducting the assessment and creating the plan.
+Conduct informal and/or formal assessments to determine the function of the Learner’s problem behavior before using the Break Card Strategy to ensure that the intervention matches the function of the student’s behavior.
+Include a member on the team who has knowledge and experience in understanding behavior and implementing behavioral intervention plans and procedures when to assist in determining the function and creating the plan.

-Collect baseline data on the problem behavior before implementing the Break Card Strategy in order to help measure progress and success of the intervention.
+It is recommended that baseline data on the problem behavior is collected before implementing the Break Card Strategy in order to help measure progress and success of the intervention.

 The new replacement behavior to be taught is “asking for a break.”
 In order for the strategy to be effective, the new skill of asking for a break needs to be more efficient for the Learner to escape or avoid than the problem behavior.
 When teaching the Learner to ask for a break:

 Define what a “Break” represents to ensure that the Learner and all members on the team are on the same page.

 - Identify length of Break: Identify the length of time that the Learner will be able to engage in break activities–this amount of time may vary based on individual needs.
 In general, keep the timeframe limited to less than 5-10 minutes as it can be difficult to redirect Learners back to the task at hand if the break is too long.

 - Define activity within the Break: Define what it is that the Learner is able to do while on break.
 In order to teach the Learner that the replacement skill of asking for a break is more effective than engaging in problem behavior, ensure that the Learner has access to activities or tools that are motivating at first.
 This ensures that the Learner will be reinforced positively by requesting a break.

 Step 3: Directly teach the Learner HOW to ask for a break.